Acrylic fiber: Textile uses

 As acrylic is a synthetic fiber, the larvae of clothes moths are unable to digest it.
 However, acrylic fibers that are blended with wool or soiled may be eaten as a consequence of having blended fibers.

 Acrylic is the "workhorse" hand-crafting fiber for crafters who knit or crochet; acrylic yarn may be perceived as "cheap" because it is typically priced lower than its natural-fiber counterparts, and because it lacks some of their properties, including softness and propensity to felt.
-The fiber requires heat to "relax" or set the shape of the finished garment, and it isn't as warm when wet as alternatives like wool.
+The fiber requires heat to "relax" or set the shape of the finished garment, and it is not as warm when wet as alternatives like wool.
 Some hand-knitters also complain that the fiber "squeaks" when knitted, or that it is painful to knit with because of a lack of "give" or stretch in the yarn.
 On the other hand, it is machine-washable and extremely color-fast.
 This makes it useful in certain items, like garments for babies, which require constant washing.
 However it is much more flammable than its natural fiber counterparts, so caution should be used when making items for babies and children.

 Microplastic release

-A team at Plymouth University in the UK spent 12 months analyzing what happened when a number of synthetic materials were washed at different temperatures in domestic washing machines, using different combinations of detergents, to quantify the microfibres shed.
+A team at Plymouth University in the UK spent 12 months analyzing what happened when a number of synthetic materials were washed at different temperatures in domestic washing machines, using different combinations of detergents, to quantify the microfibers shed.
 They found that acrylic was responsible for releasing nearly 730,000 tiny synthetic particles (microplastics) per wash, five times more than polyester-cotton blend fabric, and nearly 1.5 times as many as pure polyester.
-Research by ecologist Mark Browne showed synthetic fibre waste over coastlines at a global scale, with the greatest concentration near sewage outflows.
+Research by ecologist Mark Browne showed synthetic fiber waste over coastlines at a global scale, with the greatest concentration near sewage outflows.
 Of the man-made material found on the shoreline, 85% were microfibers and matched the types of material (such as nylon and acrylic) used in clothing.